 Detailed below is the Garstang Medical Practice policy around supporting our patients over issues relating to advance directives / decisions.

-Further NHS guidance with detailed support and useful links can be found here at the below web address :-
+Further NHS guidance with detailed support and useful links can be found on this page at NHS.uk.

 Bring the original document and identification containing a signature (e.g. Passport or Driving Licence).